 Investment Strategies.
 Under normal circumstances, the Fund seeks to achieve its objective by investing at least 80% of its net assets (plus the amount of any borrowings for investment purposes) in "private assets".
 For purposes of this policy, private assets include direct investments in the equity or debt of a company which are not generally available to unaccredited investors; investments in general or limited partnerships, funds, corporations, trusts, closed-end private funds (including, without limitation, funds-of-funds) or other investment vehicles (collectively, "Investment Funds") that are managed by independent investment managers (each an "Underlying Manager" and collectively, the "Underlying Managers"); secondary investments in Investment Funds managed by Underlying Managers; and co-investment vehicles.
 Investment Funds will be limited to (i) private funds, or (ii) registered investment companies that invest at least 80% of their assets in "private assets" that are only available to accredited investors.
-For purposes of this policy, direct investments in the debt of a company includes, without limitation, those that are issued in private offerings by private or public companies.
-The Fund's investments will include direct investments in equity or debt alongside private equity funds and firms.
+For purposes of this policy, direct investments will include direct investments in equity or debt alongside private equity funds and firms.
 The Fund will allocate its capital to a diverse group of independent Underlying Managers that pursue a variety of strategies.
 The Fund will also hold assets in a liquidity sleeve to manage upcoming capital commitments, new opportunities and service redemptions.
+The Fund may change this 80% policy without shareholder approval upon at least 60 days' prior written notice to shareholders.
 During normal market conditions, it is generally expected that the Fund will not hold more than 20% of its net assets in liquid investments, including cash or cash equivalents, for extended periods of time.
 The Fund cannot guarantee that its investment objective will be achieved or that its strategy of investing in the Investment Funds will be successful.
-SEE "PRINCIPAL RISK FACTORS" BEGINNING ON PAGE 14.
+SEE "PRINCIPAL RISK FACTORS" BEGINNING ON PAGE 15.